Mythmarco/JobEQ/README.md

 Enter Job ID from Bullhorn
 Click on Equalize
 ## Features
-Uses GPT-4 to provide a summary of viability and a score of the candidate.
+Uses GPT-4 turbo to provide a summary of viability and a score of the candidate.
+Using Seed to maintain reproducibility.

 ## Note
 This application is not intended to be used for any other purpose than to enhance the recruiter's process.
 It is not intended to be used for any other purpose.